RMDLO/moveit_tutorials/index.rst

    doc/robot_model_and_robot_state/robot_model_and_robot_state_tutorial
    doc/planning_scene/planning_scene_tutorial
-   doc/planning_scene_monitor/planning_scene_monitor_tutorial
    doc/planning_scene_ros_api/planning_scene_ros_api_tutorial
    doc/motion_planning_api/motion_planning_api_tutorial
    doc/motion_planning_pipeline/motion_planning_pipeline_tutorial
-   doc/creating_moveit_plugins/plugin_tutorial
    doc/visualizing_collisions/visualizing_collisions_tutorial
    doc/time_parameterization/time_parameterization_tutorial
    doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial
    doc/pick_place/pick_place_tutorial
-   doc/moveit_grasps/moveit_grasps_tutorial
-   doc/moveit_task_constructor/moveit_task_constructor_tutorial
-   doc/moveit_deep_grasps/moveit_deep_grasps_tutorial
-   doc/subframes/subframes_tutorial
-   doc/moveit_cpp/moveitcpp_tutorial
-   doc/bullet_collision_checker/bullet_collision_checker
-   doc/mesh_filter/mesh_filter_tutorial

 Integration with a New Robot
 ----------------------------
 Before attempting to integrate a new robot with MoveIt, check whether your robot has already been setup (see the `list of robots running MoveIt <http://moveit.ros.org/robots/>`_).
-Otherwise, follow the tutorials in this section to integrate your robot with MoveIt (and share your results on the MoveIt Discourse Channel)
+Otherwise, follow the tutorials in this section to integrate your robot with MoveIt (and share your results on the MoveIt mailing list)

 .. toctree::
    :maxdepth: 1